 In the past, the standard size for most HDDs was 5.2 inches (13.21 cm).
 However, in recent years, this has decreased to two main sizes: 3.5 inches (8.89 cm) and 2.5 inches (6.35 cm), with the 2.5-inch (6.35-cm) variety, commonly being used in laptops and the 3.5-inch (8.89-cm) size usually present in desktop computers.

-Most standard desktop computers and laptops have HDDs installed in them as they are the default for electronic storage.
-But are there still any benefits of using one over the more modern and sleek SSD?
+Most standard desktop computers and laptops have HDDs installed as they are the default for electronic storage.
+But are there any benefits of using one over the more modern and sleek SSD?

 What are the benefits of using an HDD for a gaming laptop?

 Hard disk drives are still commonly used in desktop computers and laptops, although SSDs are quickly becoming the primary means of storage for gaming setups.
 HDDs still do have some benefits worth considering, though, including:

 - HDDs have more storage than SSDs.
-In addition to your storage being cheaper with an HDD, you also will end up with more space in general.
-It is common to find HDDs with capacities of 2 TB or even more, while the average SSD has a capacity of only 500 GB or so.
+So, in addition to your storage being cheaper with an HDD, you will have more storage space.
+It is common to find HDDs with a 2 to 4 TB capacity or even more, while the average SSD has a total capacity of only 500 GB to 2 TB.